googlesamples/android-play-games-in-motion/docs/src/programmers_guide/audio.md

 In this sample, we do not allow any sound effects to be played on top of each other because all of them provide important user feedback.
-Therefore, we have implemented an audio queue to make sure that only one piece of sound effect is played at any given point in time.
+Therefore, we have implemented an audio queue to make sure that only one sound effect is played at a time.

 Currently, only `SfxMoment` and `Mission` are queueing audio to be played by the [Android Media Player][].
 Any audio will only be played if we can properly